Monthly Archives: April 2020

 Joyce saw TV as the fateful charge of the Light Brigade made possible by the ‘abnihilisation of the etym’. (…) With TV the spectator is the screen.
 The world external to the TV camera is interiorized in the TV watcher.
 (Radio and TV vs. the Abced-Minded, Explorations 5, 1955)

-The “abnihilisation of the etym” — the dismantling of the atom — as the cutting of the uncuttable is, taken as an objective genitive, the freeing of the electron for its “charge” and resulting “ballet”.
-Its bullet and resulting bulletin.
+The “abnihilisation of the etym” — the dismantling of the atom — as the cutting of the uncuttable, taken as an objective genitive, is the freeing of the electron for its “charge” and resulting “ballet”.
+For its bullet and resulting bulletin.

 On the other hand, this technology, like all others, is enabled by what it at the same time veils, namely the gap or “abnihilisation” at its heart.
 And since “the medium is the message” as the ‘root’ or “etym” of all possible messages, this gap is the “abnihilisation of the etym” as a subjective genitive, the gap belonging to the medium-root-etym as its defining structural characteristic.
 Hence Joyce’s “ab” (from) and not merely “nihilisation”.